gtthande/seychelles-compass-explore/README.md

 SUPABASE_SERVICE_ROLE_KEY=your_service_role_key
 ```

+**Environment Setup Guide:**
+1. Copy `.env.example` to `.env.local`: `cp .env.example .env.local`
+2. Fill in your actual API keys in `.env.local`
+3. For production, set these as environment variables on your hosting platform
+4. Never commit `.env.local` or any file containing real API keys to version control

+**Required API Keys:**
+- **Google Maps API Key**: For interactive maps and geocoding services
+- **OpenAI API Key**: For AI-powered search and image analysis features
+- **Resend API Key**: For transactional email notifications
+- **Stripe Keys**: For payment processing (optional, can use direct Visa/Mastercard)

 ### Hero Section Configuration
 The Hero section is fully responsive and includes:
 - **Responsive Design**: Automatically adjusts padding and text sizes for mobile/desktop